Orteko/megaclisas-status/README.md

 Cron Setup
 ----------

-{opulate a cron job as follows to check any found array at 1AM every morning, this will only raise output if issues are found:
+Populate a cron job as follows to check any found array at 1AM every morning, this will only raise output if issues are found:

     # /etc/cron.d/megaclisas-status
     # Check raid status